seongminwoo/lucy-xss-filter/README.md

 ## Lucy-XSS : XssFilter, XssPreventer
 Lucy-XSS is an open source library of two defense modules to protect Web applications from XSS attacks.
 It supports the rule based security policy.
-Now the policy that Navercorp has is default.
+The current default rule is Navercorp's standard.
+You can change the default rule if you want.

 ## XssFilter
 - Java-based library that supports the method of setting the white-list to protect the web application.